cyscale/cyscale.com/src/pages/careers/marketing-manager.md

 ---
 # Job description

-You will play a key role in defining the technologies and products Cyscale is developing, as well as in positioning and crafting the right messages for our audience.
+You will play a key role in defining the technologies and products Cyscale is developing, as well as in positioning and crafting the right messages for our audience, but also take on strategic responsibilities for our overall sales motion and the trajectory of its SaaS offerings.
 You will understand what the market is asking for and help the product team deliver on those features.

 You will tell the world why Cyscale is the best solution for protecting complex cloud environments across AWS, Azure and GCP.
 Through the right messaging, you will help educate operations and development teams, enabling them to deliver fast without compromising on security and compliance.